mightymos/RF-Bridge-OB38S003/README.md

    (this essentially bypasses the microcontroller but using software instead of hardware modification)

 2) microcontroller decodes radio packets and sends formatted to ESP8265 over uart/serial
-   (similar to factory firmware but with source code protocols can be added, behavior modified, etc.)
+   (similar to factory firmware but with ability for source code protocols to be added, behavior modified, etc.)

 A benefit to keeping the microcontroller involved is that the radio LED and buzzer may still be controlled.
 The downside is the effort required to develop firmware and flash by the end user.